 30 years of The Ear Foundation

-As we reach the end of our special birthday year, it feels like a good time to reflect on all The Ear Foundation has achieved in our fantastic 30 year history.
+As we head into our 31st year, it feels like a good time to reflect on all The Ear Foundation has achieved in our fantastic first 30 years.

 The goal of The Ear Foundation remains to support people to live well with hearing loss, to make the most of hearing technology in everyday life and to develop the skills to succeed and participate with confidence - to hear, communicate and connect.